-We are seeking to recruit a team of Aboriginal and/or Torres Strait Islander workers in our Non Placement Support Services (NPSS) Department to provide Supervised Contact/ Transport Services, Mentoring and Crisis Care.
-This is an exciting opportunity for suitable applicants to be a positive role model within the community who will form part of a team in a growing organisation.
-CSO’s will provide services to our Out of Home Care team as well as other external organisations.
+We are seeking to recruit a team Community Support Officers (CSO) in our Permanency Support Program to provide Supervised Contact/ Transport Services, Mentoring and Crisis Care.
+This is an exciting opportunity for suitable applicants to be a positive role model within the community who will form part of our Non-Placement Support Services (NPSS) team.

 N/A – casual Pool

 PURPOSE OF THE POSITION

 The Community Support Officer will be responsible for supervising and reporting on family contact, transport of children, young people and their families to supervised contacts, respite and other scheduled activities.
 The Community Support Officer may also be required to engage in mentoring activities.

 - Work with children, young people and their families who require support, to achieve goals identified as part of individual case plans and work independently to carry out the service

 - Record all contact with clients of the service including evidence based, high level reports of supervised contact to be reviewed and signed off by Supervisors

 - Support relevant staff working in areas of Aboriginal Cultural Support, living skills and leaving care plan and SCMSAC mentoring programs

 - Ensure compliance as a mandatory reporter, and follow ROSH protocols and line management reporting where there are reasonable grounds to suspect that a child is at risk of harm